-Daniel-Ben Pienaar is garnering an international reputation for his recordings and concert appearances.
+Daniel-Ben Pienaar is garnering an international reputation for his growing discography and for his concert appearances.
 He has a particular interest in early music and in the Viennese classics and early Romantics, devoting his time to recording and performing, studying and reading, and teaching at the Royal Academy of Music in London, where he is the Curzon Lecturer in Performance Studies.

 Eschewing the competition circuit upon completing his training, he set out on a programme of self-imposed study and repertoire learning.
 In 1999 he first played the set of six partitas by Bach in one concert; 2000 saw a Mozart piano sonata cycle at the Academy.
-Since then he has, aside from these works, also variously given complete performances of Bach's Goldberg Variations and Well-Tempered Clavier, Beethoven's Diabelli Variations, Schubert's twelve major piano sonatas, the Chopin ballades and waltzes, in addition to a representative selection of, mostly,19th-century works.
+Since then he has, aside from these works, also variously given complete performances of Bach's Goldberg variations, the two books of the Well-Tempered Clavier, Beethoven's Diabelli variations, Schubert's twelve major piano sonatas, the Chopin ballades and waltzes, in addition to a representative selection of, mostly, 19th-century works.

 Much of 1999-2005 was spent travelling extensively in Japan with the popular violinist Narimichi Kawabata, playing a diverse duo repertoire and solo recitals.

 A summer of immersion in Bach in 2002 led to his first recording – two days of sessions devoted to The Well-Tempered Clavier Book 1 in 2003.
 This was released on the small independent label Prometheus Editions.
 These session tapes were revisited in 2007 for a revised edit, now released online on Magnatune.
 The Bach recording in 2003 was followed a few months later by the Chopin ballades for Victor Japan.
 The Well-Tempered Clavier Book 2, recorded in autumn 2004, appeared on Magnatune in 2005.